a-down/password-generator/README.md

 # Password Generator (Module 03 Homework - JavaScript)

-The goal was to create the JavaScript Code for a Password Generatorthat satisfied these requirements:
+The goal was to create the JavaScript Code for a Password Generator that satisfied these requirements:
-- Clicking the button to generate a password will present a series of prompts with password criteria.
+- Clicking the button will generate a password according to aseries of prompts.
 - The user is able to answer the prompts regarding password criteria.
 - The user can choose a password length between 8 and 128 characters.
-- The use can choose to have lowercase, uppercase, numeric, and/or special characters in their password.
+- The user can choose to have lowercase, uppercase, numeric, and/or special characters in their password.
-- The password generator will confirm that as least one type of character is selected.
+- The password generator will confirm that as least one type of character is selected, or the prompts will be repeated.
 - A password is generated to match the selected criteria.
 - The generated password is displayed on the page.